GowthamGirithar/playground-YLmf5pLm/markdowns/welcome.md

 # Logistic Regression

 Logistic regression is used when there are one or more indepedent variables that determine an outcome.
-The outcome is measured with a dichotomous variable (in which there are only two possible outcomes).
+The outcome is measured with a dichotomous variable (in which there are only two possible outcomes).It requires large sample sizes because maximum likelihood estimates are less powerful at low sample sizes than ordinary least square.

+The difference with linear regression is that, linear regression is output is continuous and not limited to number of possible.

 Example: To determine whether we can play or not based on weather data .

-The difference with linear regression is that, linear regression is output is continuous and not limited to number of possible.

-It requires large sample sizes because maximum likelihood estimates are less powerful at low sample sizes than ordinary least square

 # Types of Logistic Regression